 - How will I encourage sellers to join my marketplace?

 Carrying out a SWOT analysis will help you identify your marketplace’s strengths and weaknesses, as well as those of your competitors.

-2. Will you choose a vertical marketplace or a horizontal marketplace for your startup?
+2. Will you choose vertical marketplaces or a horizontal marketplaces startup?

 Vertical marketplaces startup

 Vertical marketplaces focus on one particular niche.

 Marketplaces like Uber, Just Eat and Etsy are good examples of vertical marketplaces as they focus on one key demographic or product/service.

 The advantages of developing vertical marketplace startups are that it is easier to focus your marketing strategy, and you can provide a higher-quality product or service.